AGOberprieler/GinJinn2/docs/5-example_applications.rst

     The project is now ready for training.

- 3. Train and validate model
+ 3. Train and validate model:

-    Model training is started via:
+    Model training is started via

     .. code-block:: BASH

          ginjinn train stickytraps_project

-    While the model is running, several files will be generated in the :code:`stickytraps_project/outputs` directory.
+    While this command is running, several files will be generated in the :code:`stickytraps_project/outputs` directory.
-    The file :code:`stickytraps_project/outputs/metrics.pdf` will contain training and validation dataset metrics, like losses and mAPs, and can be used to monitor the training progress.
+    The periodically updated file :code:`stickytraps_project/outputs/metrics.pdf` will contain various metrics (e.g. losses, AP) referring to the training or validation dataset and can be used to monitor the training progress.

- 4. Evaluate trained model
+ 4. Evaluate trained model:

-    After training, the model can be evaluated using the test dataset by calling the :code:`ginjinn evaluate` command:
+    After training, the model can be evaluated using the test dataset by executing the :code:`ginjinn evaluate` command:

     .. code-block:: BASH